Amos Zereoué: New England Patriots (2005)

 After being cut by the Raiders, Zereoué spent his final NFL season with the New England Patriots.
 He spent time playing backup to veteran Corey Dillon, but he only ran the ball seven times on the season for 14 yards.
 He then was cut by the Patriots as well, and eventually retired.

 In his seven-year career, Zereoué rushed for 2,137 yards with 10 touchdowns.
 He caught 137 receptions for 1,111 yards and a touchdown.
 He also had seven kick returns for 169 yards.

-Career statistics
+NFL career statistics

 Post-football

 Zereoué opened an African/French restaurant in Manhattan called Zereoué.
 The restaurant was located at 13 East 37th Street (between 5th and Madison) in New York City.

 Zereoué also keeps fit by playing for the first-team of the well known New York City amateur soccer club Central Park Rangers FC, using his athletic skills to transition to a top scorer for the flagship team of the club.